kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 281**

-General Ironwood arrived.

-We have a long talk about what we should do with the spectral project and the Earth portal.
+General Ironwood and I had a long talk about what we should do with the spectral project and the Earth portal.

-I replied that I already have a command dedicated to exploration, and already prepped one of my operator extensively for Earth.
+I told him that I already have a command dedicated to exploration, and already prepped one of my operator extensively for Earth.
 He wondered why I already have explorers.

 I revealed a big secret to him: the stargate program.